Daniel García-Peña

-Daniel García-Peña Jaramillo (born 1957) is a Colombian university professor, historian, journalist, politician, and diplomat who served as Vice Minister of Foreign Affairs between April and July 2024 and currently as Ambassador of Colombia to the United States since July 15, 2024.
+Daniel García-Peña Jaramillo (born c.
+1957) is a Colombian historian, academic, journalist, politician and diplomat who has served as Colombian ambassador to the United States since 2024.
+A member of the Humane Colombia party, he previously served as deputy minister of foreign affairs and secretary general of the Alternative Democratic Pole.

-Born in Bogotá, D.C., García-Peña studied History at Belmont Abbey College and later served as Director of the Department of Political Science at the National University of Colombia.
+Born in Bogotá, D.C., García-Peña studied political science at Belmont Abbey College.
+He served as a professor in the Department of Political Science at the National University of Colombia.